 Initially, the program came under criticism because only a small percentage of applicants received a modification from their lender.
 The US Treasury and Housing and Urban Development (HUD) departments stepped in to improve the rules and create a Net Present Value (NPV) formula that require lenders to modify a loan if the borrower passes the NPV test.
-The formula is here.
-Editors Note: The HAMP program has recently expired and the preceding web page link will be removed in May, 2018.
+Editors Note: The HAMP program has expired in May, 2018.

 From a lender’s point of view, the NPV formula determines the lender’s risk in a loan modification scenario.
 If it is in the lender’s best interest financially to modify the loan, the borrower “passes” the test.